ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 For example, the JSONPath expression `$.book[?(@.price<10)]` could select two values with Normalized Paths `$['book'][3]` and `$['book'][5]`.

-Normalized Paths are used in this document to clarify the contents of nodelists in examples.
+Normalized Paths are used in this document to show the resulting nodelists in examples.

 Since output nodelists may be input to subsequent processing (e.g., removal of duplicate nodes), a standard string representation of their nodes is useful.